-That means the first season of the Plunderer anime is a two-cour anime.
+The first season of the Plunderer anime was a two-cour anime.
 What’s a “cour,” you might ask?
 For those unfamiliar with the lingo, a “cour” is a three-month block of TV broadcasting based on the physical seasons usually composed of 10 to 13 episodes.

-So far, there’s been no indication that the first season will be a split-cour anime season.
+The first season was not a split-cour anime season.
 A “split-cour” is where a single anime season takes a multi-month break before resuming TV broadcasting.
 Examples from 2020 include the Fire Force Season 2 anime and the No Guns Life anime.

 The Plunderer Season 2 opening (OP) music theme song and ending (ED) have not yet been announced.

 The first season featured the OP “Plunderer” by Miku Ito and the ED “Countless Days” by Rina Honnizumi, the Japanese voice actress for the Hina character.
 Plunderer Part 2 will have the new OP “Lonely Dark” by Miku Itou and a new ED “Reason of Life” will be sung by Rina Honnizumi (voice of Hina), Ari Ozawa (voice of Lyne), and Shizuka Itou (voice of Nana).

 The Plunderer anime is being produced by animation studio Geek Toys, which has previously worked on the 2018 RErideD and the 2019 Hensuki: Are you willing to fall in love with a pervert, as long as she’s a cutie?
 Director Hiroyuki Kanbe (Oreimo, Gonna be the Twin-Tail) is helming the project.